-These benchmarks are generated by the GRESB Real Estate Assessment, which offers data on environmental, social, and governance (ESG) initiatives in the real estate sector.
-For the second consecutive year, Heiwa Real Estate received a Green Star designation, which is awarded to companies that have scored highly in both the Management and Performance components of the assessment.
-Established in 2009 by a group of large pension funds in Europe that initiated principles for responsible GRESB Real Estate Assessment investment, GRESB is an organization that measures the ESG performance of property companies and funds to generate its GRESB benchmarks each year.
-GRESB currently has 170 investor members, which use its data when selecting companies to invest in and when holding dialogues with invested companies.
+In the GRESB Real Estate Assessment, a benchmark that evaluates environmental, social, and governance (ESG) initiatives in the real estate sector, Heiwa Real Estate received a 4-star rating (FY2022: 4-star) in the Standing Investments Benchmark (related to currently operating properties).
+For the third consecutive year, Heiwa Real Estate received a Green Star designation, which is awarded to companies that have scored highly in both the Management and Performance components of the assessment.
+Furthermore, the Company's disclosure of ESG-related information was recognized with the highest rating of A in the GRESB Public Disclosure tool, which measures material sustainability disclosures based on a set of ESG indicators.

+Established in 2009 by a group of large pension funds in Europe that initiated Principles for Responsible Investment (PRI), GRESB is an organization that measures the ESG performance of property companies and funds to generate its GRESB benchmarks each year.
+GRESB currently has 150 investor members, which use its data when selecting companies to invest in and when holding dialogues with invested companies.
 Many of these members, including Japan's Government Pension Investment Fund, make use of GRESB assessment results.
-In 2022, 1,820 property companies, REITs, funds and developers from around the world participated in the GRESB Real Estate Assessment.
+In 2023, 2,084 property companies, REITs, funds and developers from around the world participated in the GRESB Real Estate Assessment.